nicolasambroise/Udacity_MobileWeb_client/README.md

 ##### 2.3 With NodeJS-gulp
 1. Install Node and npm
-2. In the Node Console : (See below in annexe for Details) ** npm install -g **
+2. In the Node Console :
+** npm install -g **
 ** gulp **
 3. The browser open automatically in the dist folder